zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Introduction
 ============

-Welcome to the second Alpha release of Firebird 2.0.
+Welcome to the third Alpha release of Firebird 2.0.

 Intended Users